mgeduld/lear-notes/README.md

 - Are Gloucester's other senses heightened after being blinded?
 - Should he do second half with eyes closed/really-blindfolded, so he must be led by others?
 - Gloucester doesn't want to be replaced by his sons.
 He seems to be ignoring Edgar and raising Edmund to be a politician while, at the same time, making sure everyone knows Edmund is a bastard, so that there's only so far Edmund can climb--certainly not to becoming Earl of Gloucester.
 He brings Edmund to court and then (plans to) send Edmund away again.
+- When Regan and Cornwall come to stay with Gloucester, he is hosting a new king and queen of 1/2 of Britain.
+He's never had this relationship with them before.
+He may never have had much of a relationship with them before.
+Think back to his very first line of the play!

 ## Edgar
 - Edgar's world is then turned upside-down.
 What if Poor Tom is 1/2 disguise act and 1/2 panic and grief for the loss of his father.)